We hope the following list of frequently asked questions is helpful. If there is something else you are looking for, we're just a phone call away!

 What does Lawrence School's academic calendar look like?

 Our calendar is very similar to other school calendars.
 The school year runs from late August until early June and includes a three-day Thanksgiving Break, two-week Winter Break, and a one-week Spring Break.
-Other one-day holidays and teacher training days are also scheduled each month.
-Click to view the 2020-21 Lower School Calendar or Upper School Calendar.
+Additional one-day holidays and teacher training days are also scheduled each month.

 Does Lawrence School provide lunch?